 How does a “kit” fit in?

 Because diagnostic labs need to move samples through at speed and need the process to work and be high quality, they will not spend their time making all the different chemical mixtures needed to extract nucleic acids or the buffers and enzymes and primers and probes used in the PCR mix.
-The lab will buy them in from companies who specialise in making quality materials over and over and at scale.
+The lab will buy them from companies who specialise in making quality materials over and over and at scale.

 We can buy extraction chemicals in a kit.
 The kit provides everything premade, sometimes prediluted and ready to plug ‘n play.
 We also need to buy some disposable plasticware like the many (oh so many!) pipette tips that fit onto the automated pipettors and maybe some tubes and other bits and pieces.
 Then we can add those liquids and plates and troughs and plasticware to the robots and away we go.